 How the Queue Works

 The Scheduler Queue is a custom .NET or Web Service library which aims to handle scheduling in a more robust manner.
 It's important to note that the queue is entirely customizable.
 You are only required to implement the applicable methods; how you do so is up to you.
 The following section will describe a typical setup which can improve load balancing and help resolve some common issues with multiple Scheduler Services.
-Later on, we provide a pre-built example that can be used as-is with minimal modifications or altered as you see fit.

 The queue sits in between the Exago host application and any number of Scheduler Services and handles logic for all scheduler requests and maintenance.